SCRAM Violations caused by Alcohol False Positive

 The witness testifying from AMS delivered the data and showed up with it at court.
 Of course, they brought it out in the middle of the hearing.
 The best approach was to have the engineer use the data as the key to tell the difference between instability of the instrument and an actual statistically-significant change in the IR voltage that is evidence of interference.

-SCRAM Violations caused by Alcohol False Positive – A Win
+Winning allegations of SCRAM Violations caused by Alcohol False Positive

-The judge in that case told the client that there was no violation but the judge thought it would be a good idea to write an essay.
+The judge in the above case case told the client that there was no violation but the judge thought it would be a good idea to write an essay.
 He had to continue to wear the SCRAM as a term of DUI probation.
 Even with a finding of no violation he still had to write an essay.
 Accepting that was the lesser of two evils.

 SCRAM Violations caused by Alcohol False Positive often can benefit from the use of an expert witness in a DUI case

 .
 We usually ask our expert witness (a forensic analytic expert) to analyze the data.
 He plots it in no time flat (50 pages) in most cases.
 The IR sensor fluctuates wildly in some cases, which results in probation violation dismissals.